boyter/dcd/README.md

 #### Manual

-Binaries for Windows, GNU/Linux and macOS for both i386 and x86_64 and ARM64 machines are available from the [releases](https://github.com/boyter/scc/releases) page.
+Binaries for GNU/Linux and macOS for both i386 and x86_64 and ARM64 machines are available from the [releases](https://github.com/boyter/scc/releases) page.

 ### Pitch